leberKleber/simple-jwt-provider/README.md

 ### POST `/v1/admin/users`
-This endpoint will create an new user if admin api auth was successfully:
+This endpoint will create a new user if admin api auth was successfully:

 Request body:
 ```json